 This Statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.
 Authorities raise taxation to cover expenditure in accordance with statutory requirements; this may be different from the accounting cost.
 The taxation position is shown in both the Expenditure and Funding Analysis (Note 4.12) and the Movement in Reserves Statement.
-The Comprehensive Income and Expenditure Statement (CIES) is prepared in accordance with the requirements of the CIPFA Code of Practice on Local Authority Accounting 2018 (the Code) and is reported in the management reporting segments used by the Council.
+The Comprehensive Income and Expenditure Statement (CIES) is prepared in accordance with the requirements of the Code of Practice 2019 and is reported in the management reporting segments used by the Council.
 These segments are used throughout the accounts and include the following services: